-(1) The Commissioner will conduct hearings and ensure that such hearings are conducted efficiently and in accordance with principles of due process of law;

-(2) Commission hearings shall be open to the public and minutes or other records shall be kept;

-(3) The Commission may take such steps as necessary to protect the confidentiality of the Tribes' proprietary information and to conduct deliberations related to adjudications, including incamera inspections of books, records, and any evidence before it;

-(4) All decisions of the Commission shall be issued in writing and shall be final, and such other requirements as set forth herein shall be met; and

-5. The Commission shall establish and make public written standards and procedures for the handling of all adjudications, including notice requirements, evidence, and time frames.
+- 1. The Commissioner will conduct hearings and ensure that such hearings are conducted efficiently and in accordance with principles of due process of law; - 2.
+Commission hearings shall be open to the public and minutes or other records shall be kept; - 3.
+The Commission may take such steps as necessary to protect the confidentiality of the Tribe's proprietary information and to conduct deliberations related to adjudications, including in-camera inspections of books, records, and any evidence before it;. - 4.
+All decisions of the Commission shall be issued in writing and shall be final and such other requirements as set forth herein shall be met; and - 5.
+The Commission shall establish and make public written standards and procedures for the handling of all adjudications, including notice requirements, evidence, and time frames.

-(g) Compensation
+G. Compensation

-The Business Council shall establish the Commissioner's rate of compensation, which shall not be diminished during his or her term in office.
-The Commissioner and any Commission staff shall be reimbursed for all actual expenses incurred on Commission business, including necessary travel expenses, subject to the approval of the Business Council.
+The Business Committee shall establish the Commissioner's rate of compensation, which shall not be diminished during his or her term in office.
+The Commissioner and any Commission staff shall be reimbursed for all actual expenses incurred on Commission business, including necessary travel expenses, subject to the approval of the Business Committee.

-(h) Vacancy and Removal
+H. Vacancy and Removal

-(1) Vacancy.
+- 1. Vacancy.
 The Commissioner's seat shall be deemed immediately vacant upon any gambling offense or bribery or of any felony conviction.
-The Commissioner shall advise the Business Council of any need for recusal in any matter or of any anticipated absence or unavailability for any period of time in excess of two weeks in which case the Business Council shall notify or appoint an alternate to fulfill the duties of the Commissioner as soon as possible, but no later than thirty (30) days from the date of absence, unavailability or vacancy.
+The Commissioner shall advise the Business Committee of any need for recusal in any matter or of any anticipated absence or unavailability for any period of time in excess of two weeks in which case the Business Committee shall notify or appoint an alternate to fulfill the duties of the Commissioner as soon as possible, but no later than thirty (30) days from the date of absence, unavailability or vacancy. - 2.
+Removal.
+The Commissioner may only be removed for cause, which shall include: excessive use of intoxicants or controlled substances; use of office for personal gain; failure to perform Commission duties; violation of this

-(2) Removal.
-The Commissioner may only be removed for cause, which shall include: excessive use of intoxicants or controlled substances; use of office for personal gain; failure to perform Commission duties; violation of this Ordinance or other law or regulation of the Tribes or the IGRA; or bringing discredit or disgrace to the Commission or the Tribes.
-Removal shall be effected by a majority vote of the Business Council at a meeting duly called by the Business Council to consider said removal.
+Ordinance or other law or regulation of the Tribe or the Indian Gaming Regulatory Act; or bringing discredit or disgrace to the Commission or the Tribe.
+Removal shall be effected by a majority vote of the Business Committee at a meeting duly called by the Business Committee to consider said removal.

-(3) Suspension.
-The Business Council may suspend the Commissioner if he or she is charged with any felony or any gambling or bribery offense until such charges are dismissed or the Commissioner is convicted or acquitted.
-An alternate will fill such vacancy until the matter is resolved.

-(4) Due Process.
-In any proceeding pursuant to this subsection a Notice of Proposed Suspension and/or Removal shall be provided at least fourteen (14) days in advance of the date set for such meeting of the Business Council and shall set forth in particular the basis for such proposed action with sufficient specificity as to permit the preparation of an answer to such allegations.
-The decision of the Business Council shall be final and nonappealable.
+- 3. Suspension.
+The Business Committee may suspend the Commissioner if he or she is charged with any felony or any gambling or bribery offense until such charges are dismissed or the Commissioner is convicted or acquitted.
+An alternate will fill such vacancy until the matter is resolved. - 4.
+Due Process.
+In any proceeding pursuant to this subsection a Notice of Proposed Suspension and/or Removal shall be provided at least fourteen (14) days in advance of the date set for such meeting of the Business Committee and shall set forth in particular the basis for such proposed action with sufficient specificity as to permit the preparation of an answer to such allegations.
+The decision of the Business Committee shall be final and non-appealable.